Blind Love (2016 film): Plot

 The story starts in the city of Lahore, where three friends Daniyal (Yasir Shah), Nomi (Imran Bukhari) and Baba (Aamir Qureshi) plan for the biggest bank robbery of Lahore.
 They put their masks on and rob the bank.
-The action sequence that take place while doing the robbery, a girl name Sara (Nimra Khan) who is the Bank Manager gets injured.
+The action sequence that take place while doing the robbery, a girl named Sara (Nimra Khan) who is the Bank Manager gets injured.
 She does survive but loses her sight.
 Daniyal, when get to know that it is him and his gang who are responsible for Sara's lost eyesight starts behaving more concerned towards her and eventually falls in love with Sara.
 Neither of them are aware that Inspector (Fawad Jalal) is continuing to investigate, who ran over Sara will soon conclude that the suspect is none other than Daniyal and his gang.

 Daniyal, a gangster helps Sara, a blind girl in fulfilling her dream but will she ever know that the Reason of losing her eyesight was Daniyal?

 Watch as events unfold on 5 August 2016 and the impact this will have on Daniyal and Sara.